What to Eat When You Are Pregnant?

 This article presents 5 foods you should include in your diet when pregnant

 A study conducted by Suzan L. Carmichael, Ph.
-D. and team of researchers of the Department of Pediatrics at Stanford University reveals that healthy diet reduces the risk of birth defects.
+D., and a team of researchers of the Department of Pediatrics at Stanford University reveals that a healthy diet reduces the risk of birth defects.

-Results of the study, published in the Archives of Pediatrics and Adolescent Medicine, showed that women who consumed highest quality diets had 51% lower risk of having a baby with anencephaly, 34% lower risk of cleft lip, and 26% lower risk of cleft palate comparing to women with unhealthy diets.
+Results of the study, published in the Archives of Pediatrics and Adolescent Medicine, showed that women who consumed the highest quality diets had a 51% lower risk of having a baby with anencephaly, 34% lower risk of cleft lip, and 26% lower risk of cleft palate compared to women with unhealthy diets.